mattermost/mattermost-developer-documentation/site/content/contribute/more-info/server/style-guide.md

 ### Performance sensitive areas

-Any PR that can potentially have a performance impact on the `mattermost-server` codebase is encouraged to have a performance review.
+Any PR that can potentially have a performance impact on the `mattermost/server` codebase is encouraged to have a performance review.
 For more information, please see this {{< newtabref href="https://docs.google.com/document/d/1Uzt3XHyKhDKipkuCmESkHoPio7vz7VYS4N_5_9ffgNU/edit" title="link" >}}.
 The following is a brief list of indicators that should to undergo a performance review:

 - New features that might require benchmarks and/or are missing load-test coverage.
 - PRs touching performance of critical parts of the codebase (e.g. `Hub`/`WebConn`).